bmpi-dev/web2book/Architecture.md

 Our PDF maker which can parse html to pdf.

 ## Module F
 Our core scheduler, it can balance our system load and dispatch user's tasks to different nodes in our cluster.
+Also it can limit the crawler request rate in same website (Rate Limiter).

 ## Module G
-Our html parser, it will adapt different websites such as wordpress-like, medium, blog-like.
+Our html parser, it will adapt different websites such as wordpress-like, medium, blog-like and crawl websites to fetch html content.

+## Module H
+Our k-v storage which can used be a rate limiter.